WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/00-BHIS-SOCC-lab-Config.md

 Depending on the error you get, *you may be tempted to modify the VM*; **don't do it.** The VM uses [Docker](https://www.docker.com/) to run Ubuntu on Windows 10, and your computer needs to be configured properly to handle VMs running VMs.

-Personally, I had to *disable Memory Integrity* on my Windows 11 computers in order for the VM to run properly.
+Personally, I had to *[[BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/Disable Windows Memory Integrity\|Disable Windows Memory Integrity]]* on my Windows 11 computers in order for the VM to run properly.
 ## Disable Updates
 Assuming you've now booted into Windows, it's important that you disable System Updates.
 For that matter, *don't update anything while running the VM unless instructed to do so,* as it might cause problems with how the labs are expected to operate.